 Mix all the ingredients together in a large bowl, refrigerate for an hour and then you're ready to shape.

-Place the hamburgers on a preheated plank and cook for 15 minutes.
-After the initial cook flip the burgers onto the grill and give them a further 3 minutes on each side to brown.
+Place the hamburgers on a preheated plank and cook indirectly for 15 minutes at 125°C (260°F).
+After the initial cook flip the burgers so that they cook directly over the heat for a further 3 minutes on each side to brown.